YetAnotherConnor/ReactionThreadsMenu/README.md

 ## Setup
 This plugin requires [Dark's ReactionThreads](https://github.com/MMPlugins/ReactionThreads) to function and must be installed first

-After adding `ReactionThreads`, in your config.ini file, add:
+Then in your config.ini file, add:
 ```
 plugins[] = npm:YetAnotherConnor/ReactionThreadsMenu
 extraIntents[] = directMessageReactions